 Disclosure to Third Parties

 We may disclose your Personal Information to the following recipients:

-our employees, related entities (as defined in the Corporations Act 2001 (Cth)), business partners, third party contractors, suppliers and agents (Authorised Affiliates) from time to time for the purpose of delivering, providing and administering products, services or websites;
+- our employees, related bodies corporate and related entities (as defined in the Corporations Act 2001 (Cth)), business partners, third party contractors, suppliers, real estate and other agents (Authorised Affiliates) from time to time for the purpose of delivering, providing and administering products, services or websites;

 Third Party disclosure to us

 - Third Parties may provide us with Personal Information collected from you.

 - If you disclose Personal Information to a Third Party, we rely on you to provide the Third Party with consent for us to collect, store, use, process or disclose your Personal Information.

 - This section provides additional information about our information handling practices on the today.app.